LukeCe/spflow/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a new release.

 ## Resubmission

 This is a resubmission

-* Comments about the LICENSE are moved to the file LICENSE.note and the corresponding field in the DESCRIPTION file changed to GPL (>=3).
+* Invalid links in the README.md removed